aabccd021/Technical-Interview-Assignment-Langaku-Backend/README.md

 ### Future improvement 3: Do nothing on conflict

-Instead of returning 409 Conflict for duplicate requests, we can just return 200 OK.
+Instead of returning `409 Conflict` for duplicate requests, we can just return `200 OK`.
 On the SQL query we will do `ON CONFLICT ...
 DO NOTHING` to avoid unique constraint violation error.

 This solution is totally valid.
-The only reason we return 409 Conflict in the implemented solution is to make the unit tests simpler.
+The only reason we return `409 Conflict` in the implemented solution is to make the unit tests simpler.
 We can test duplicate request handling without needing to `SELECT` from the database after the insert.